 If one of these shortcuts is likely to be available to your estate, you might not need to create a living trust just to avoid probate.
 You could also very reasonably decide that a will is sufficient because Montana offers a relatively streamlined probate process compared to other states.
 Still, there are a few other advantages of making a living trust.
 (See Living Trust vs. Will.)

-Also, in Montana, you can transfer real property with a transfer-on-death deed.
-So if you're thinking about making a living trust mainly to keep your home out of probate, consider using a transfer-on-death deed instead.
+Additionally, in Montana, you can transfer real property using a transfer-on-death deed; this can keep your home out of probate without using a living trust.

-That said, if your estate is close to $12 million, you may be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.
+That said, if you have an estate worth close to $12 million (or you and your spouse or partner have a combined estate of close to $24 million), you might be able to use a more complicated trust (such as an AB trust) to reduce or avoid estate taxes.

-For more on Montana estate planning issues, see Montana Estate Planning on Nolo.com.
+For more on Montana estate planning issues, see Montana Estate Planning.